 1. You’re preparing for a major life change.
 Major life changes come with their own unique financial questions and considerations.
 For example, if you’re planning on getting married in the near future, you might want to talk to a professional about the best way to combine your finances (and the best way to take care of your combined debts, if any).
 Having kids soon?
 Take the time to talk to someone about re-structuring your budget (kids are very expensive!), setting up college funds, and doubling down on your emergency fund, just in case.

-It’s also a good idea to consult a professional if you or your spouse is considering a major career change.
+It’s also a good idea to seek professional money help if you or your spouse is considering a major career change.
 A professional can help you get a clear and complete understanding of that change might affect your family’s finances.

 2. You’re unsure about your retirement readiness.
 This is a big one.
 It’s never too early to start thinking about retirement – and even people who do think about retirement rarely think about it enough.
 For example, you might have some kind of “retirement savings” – but have you ever sat down and really thought about when you plan to retire?
 Have you run the numbers and calculated exactly how much you’ll need to retire comfortably?
 How long will your retirement funds last?
 A good financial professional can help you get a clearer picture of your retirement goals.